-Contract Agreement: Any composition/ writing class requires a substantial amount of reading, critical thinking, researching, writing, revising, editing, and proofreading; albeit, your qualitative and quantitative composition will depend upon your personal commitment to working hard in this class therefore: "With my signature below I hereby state that I commit to work hard, and I affirm that I have read and understood the English 1A "Green Sheet" Contract in its entirety.
-Thus, I agree to comply and adhere to the Policies as outlined in the following English 1B, Section 7, Fall 2015 documents [please acknowledge each document read and understood]: ☐ Green Sheet ☐ Class Schedule If I cannot follow these guidelines for any reason, I will contact Professor Jacoby as soon as possible."
-Signature Date Printed Name Please return your completed form to Professor Jacoby by Thursday, August 27 (at the beginning of the class period).
+Contract Agreement: Any composition/ writing class requires a substantial amount of reading, critical thinking, researching, writing, revising, editing, and proofreading.
+Your qualitative and quantitative composition will depend upon your personal commitment to working hard in this class therefore: "With my signature below I hereby state that I commit to work hard, and I affirm that I have read and understood the English 1A "Green Sheet" Contract in its entirety.
+Thus, I agree to comply and adhere to the Policies as outlined in the following English 1B, Section 2, Fall 2016 documents [please acknowledge each document read and understood]: ☐ Green Sheet ☐ Class Schedule If I cannot follow these guidelines for any reason, I will contact Professor Jacoby as soon as possible."
+Signature Date Printed Name Section Please return your completed form to Professor Jacoby by Tuesday, September 1 (at the beginning of the class period).
 If you have any questions, please ask prior to signing this document.
 Thx.